ewjoachim/pyler/README.md

 pyler test last
 ```

+You may also use unittest or the testing tool of your choice that accept unittest TestCases.
+Calling Python on the problem file directly will also launch the tests.

-Launching unittest on your solution module will test your solution for :
+Launching the tests on your solution module will test your solution for :

  * The simple test case
  * The real test case (it will check on the real website to do so